pourmalek/CovidVisualizedGlobal/README.md

 **(3) Data management**

-**[Data management template](https://github.com/pourmalek/covir2/blob/main/Variable%20name%20structure.md)**: A data management template was created for assigning comparable variable names to various outcomes from different models.
-Comparable and common variable names consist of generic parts (positions in the variable name) denoting the following items: (1) daily or total, (2) deaths, cases or infections, or other outcomes, (3) mean estimate, or lower, or upper uncertainty limit, (4) raw or smoothed estimate, (5) each of the five individual models, and (6) scenarios within each model.
-This template is described in detail in [“variable name structure”](https://github.com/pourmalek/covir2/blob/main/Variable%20name%20structure.md) in the CovidVisualized GitHub repositories [16].
+**Data management**: A template was created to assign comparable variable names to various outcomes from different models.
+The CovidVisualized methodology document explains the conceptual and computational details of the development of CovidVisualized tools and provides example [[11]](https://github.com/pourmalek/covir2/blob/main/README.md#references).
 Stata SE 14.2 (Stata Statistical Software.
 StataCorp.
-College Station, Texas) was used to write and run the codes on macOS Big Sur, and test run on Microsoft Windows 10.

-**Data management**: Data acquisition, management, and graphing were performed via Stata codes.
-Stata codes download the models’ output files from their respective websites, edit them according to the data management template, store each model’s estimates in a single file, and create graphs for all outcomes produced by each model.
-Then, the models’ single data files are compiled into a single final file, and graphs for all common outcomes are created for this compilation of all models.
-These graphs are shown on the pages of the three CovidVisualized GitHub repositories [13-15] and in periodical [Situation Reports](https://github.com/pourmalek/CovidVisualizedGlobal/tree/main/situation%20reports) created with each uptake.

-_Outcome types_: Besides (1) daily deaths, (2) daily incident cases or infections, (3) total deaths, and (4) total cases or infections, other outcomes estimated by one or more individual models include prevalence, active or prevalent cases, recovered cases, hospital admissions, regular beds needed, ICU (Intensive Care Unit) beds needed, ventilated cases, seroprevalence, and effective reproduction number.
-All outcome types were graphed.

-_Secondary variables_: Secondary variables are created in this work using the primary variables released by the individual models.
-They include case fatality rate (CFR), infection fatality rate (IFR), cases per deaths, ratio of estimated to reported deaths, and ratio of estimated to reported cases.
-CFR and IFR have only a daily version, and the other secondary variables have both daily and total (cumulative) versions.

-_Uncertainty, scenarios, variants, and vaccines_: For each model and for each outcome, both the point (mean) estimates and the interval estimates (95% uncertainty limits) were graphed where available.
-Similarly, both the “reference” scenario (aka status quo) and alternative scenarios (i.e., “better” and “worse” scenarios) were graphed for models with more than one scenario (i.e., IHME and IMPE).
-Assumptions about and empirical inputs from distributions of variants and vaccination coverages across space and time have been progressively included in models and scenarios of IHME and IMPE.

-_Subnational estimates_: The DELP and IHME models provide subnational-level estimates for countries reporting national and subnational level COVID-19 outcomes.
+College Station, Texas) was used to write and run the codes.
+Graphs for all types of predicted outcomes, their mean estimates and uncertainty limits, and different scenarios within each model where available are created.
+IHME and IMPE models have alternative (e.g., “better” and “worse) scenarios besides their reference (aka status quo) scenario.
+Predictions’ graphs are shown on the pages of the three CovidVisualized GitHub repositories [8-10] and in periodical Situation Reports created with each uptake.
+The DELP and IHME models provide subnational-level estimates for countries reporting national and subnational level COVID-19 outcomes.
 Graphs were created for national and subnational-level locations (i.e., provinces in Canada) available in DELP and IHME model outputs.
-<br/><br/>

 **(4) Periodical uptakes**

-A [set of conventions](https://github.com/pourmalek/covir2/blob/main/setup/README.md) were created for the periodic uptake of the models’ estimates updates.
-The two models with the least frequency of periodic updates of estimates are IHME and IMPE, updated almost weekly and bi-weekly, respectively.
-With the release of each update of either of these two models, the whole set of the five included models are updated in all the three CovidVisualized GitHub repositories.
+Periodical uptakes: The two models with the least frequency of periodic updates of estimates are IHME and IMPE, updated almost weekly and bi-weekly, respectively – until November 2021.
+After the spread of the Omicron variants, these models reduced the frequency of their update releases.
+Therefore, two sets of arrangements ruled the frequency of performing uptakes in the CovidVisualized tools.
+The first set covered the year 2021: With the release of each update of either of these two models, the whole set of the five included models are updated in all the three CovidVisualized GitHub repositories.
 The most recent update of each model is used.
-These updates of CovidVisualized repositories are labelled as “uptakes” to differentiate them from models’ estimates updates.
-These [conventions for periodical uptakes](https://github.com/pourmalek/covir2/blob/main/setup/README.md) are described in detail in the CovidVisualized GitHub repositories [17].
+The conventions for periodical uptake are described in detail in CovidVisualized methodology document [[11]](https://github.com/pourmalek/covir2/blob/main/README.md#references).
 R software via RStudio 1.4 (Integrated Development for R. RStudio.
 PBC, Boston, Massachusetts) was used for semi-automatization of the uptakes’ execution.
 Estimates of the LANL model get updated about every 3-4 days, and DELP and SRIV models get updated daily.
-Uptaking the models’ estimates updates with every update of these latter three models is not expected to depict a much more informative profile of the epidemic’s trajectory in future, when compared against the current convention for uptakes.
-The IHME, IMPE, and SRIV models provide estimates for about three months into the future with each update release, the DELP model for about two months, and the LANL model for about one month.

-With each uptake, a directory is created in the root of the main branch of each of the three CovidVisualized repositories and named with the uptake date (e.g., 20210730).
-Uptakes are also created retrospectively, compiling the results of the previous updates of the models’ results.
-Available uptakes for Iran and the global level have been created going back to April 2021 and for Canada to June 2021.
-Under each dated uptake directory, there are two directories for “code” and for “output”.
-Under each, there are located directories with the abbreviated name of the models.
-For example, “DELP” directories under “code” store the Stata code files (.do), and those under “output” contain the outputs from executing the codes: the single data file for model estimates (in. dta and .csv formats), Stata log file (.smcl), and the graphs in PDF format.
-The directory “master” contains the master Stata do-file which executes all the other do-files, and the directory “merge” (under “code”) contains the code for creating the single final merged file of all models.
-The directory “merge” (under “output”) stores the created single final merged file of all compiled models, as well as the graphs that contain all the models.
-Selected graphs that contain all the models are visible on the root page of each uptake directory and are also stacked in reverse chronological order on the main page of each repository.
-With each uptake, selected graphs of estimated outcomes are added at the start of the main page for each repository.
-[Situation Reports](https://github.com/pourmalek/CovidVisualizedGlobal/tree/main/situation%20reports) are created and shared with national and subnational health authorities - - WHO for the global level (CovidVisualizedGlobal).
+The second set of arrangements for the frequency of performing uptakes in the CovidVisualized tools started in 2022.
+Uptakes are conducted each week on Friday.
+Each uptake uses the latest available update of each model.

-Similar work: The [“covidcompare”](https://covidcompare.io) tool [18] provides graph visualization of the latest estimates of daily and total deaths from international and periodically updated COVID-19 models for countries of the world and US states, along with historical forecasts and model performance, based on IHME’s “Predictive performance of international COVID-19 mortality forecasting models” [2].
+Similar work: The “covidcompare” tool [[12]](https://github.com/pourmalek/covir2/blob/main/README.md#references) provides graph visualization of the latest estimates of daily and total deaths from international and periodically updated COVID-19 models for countries of the world and US states, along with historical forecasts and model performance, based on IHME’s “Predictive performance of international COVID-19 mortality forecasting models” [[2]](https://github.com/pourmalek/covir2/blob/main/README.md#references).

  <br/><br/>

 **LIMITATIONS, STRENGTHS, AND FURTHER DIRECTIONS**
 <br/><br/>